blackkittylabs/stoa/README.md

 # Stoa
-An app that encourages meaningful discussion and offers accurate insight into community sentiment.
+Welcome to the Stoa codebase.
+Stoa is an app that encourages meaningful discussion and offers accurate insight into community sentiment.

 ## Development guide
 This guide is for both humans and AI agents.
 Thank you for contributing to the project.